CoffeeProgrammers/School-Voting/README.md

     - Assign/unassign: Only teachers and directors can assign/unassign students to classes in their school
 - Voting System
     - Voting Creation:
-        - Any user (student, teacher, or parent) can create a voting.
+        - Any user (student, teacher, director or parent) can create a voting.
         - Scope Options: Voting can be created for:
             - The entire school
             - A specific class